Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Main results: the network reconstruction problem

 Although Algorithm 1 is applicable to general network dynamics described by state matrices $X \in \mathcal{Q}(G)$, the observability condition guaranteeing uniqueness of the solution to \eqref{lyapunov equation transformed2} can be quite restrictive if the \emph{type} of network is a priori known.
-We have already seen in Section \ref{section solvability L} that observability of the pair $(x_0^\top,-L)$ is not necessary for the solvability of the network reconstruction problem for $(x_0,-L,-\mathcal{L})$.
-Therefore, in this section we focus on network reconstruction for consensus networks, that is, network reconstruction for $(x_0,-L,-\mathcal{L})$.
-Our aim is to establish an algorithm that finds $L$, without relying on the observability of $(x_0^\top,-L)$.
+We have already seen in Section \ref{section solvability L} that observability of the pair $(x_0^\top,X)$ is not necessary for the solvability of the network reconstruction problem for adjacency or consensus networks.
+Therefore, in this section we focus on network reconstruction for $(x_0,-L,-\mathcal{L})$ and $(x_0,A,\mathcal{A})$.